Akemp787/World-Cup-Player-Analysis/README.md

 ### General Observations and Implications:

+**Pie Chart:**
+- The red slice represents the average age of defenders at 28.3 years old.
+The percentage value of 24.6% on the slice indicates the proportion of the total average age that defenders contribute.

+- The green slice represents the average age of forwards at 27.7 years old.
+The percentage value of 24.0% on the slice indicates the proportion of the total average age that forwards contribute.

+- The blue slice represents the average age of goalkeepers at 31.40.
+The percentage value of 27.3% on the slice indicates the proportion of the total average age that goalkeepers contribute.

+- The orange slice represents the average age of midfielders at 27.8 years old.
+The percentage value of 24.1% on the slice indicates the proportion of the total average age that midfielders contribute.

 **Positional Age Dynamics:**

 - Traditional football powerhouses (Brazil, Germany, Argentina) maintain average ages around 28, suggesting a balance of experience and skill.